boardens/simple-pastebin/README.md

 ```
 `paste(content, name, expire, exposure, formatting)`

-> Note : if you create a paste without logging in, it will be anonymous.
+> Note : if you are not logged in, the paste will be published anonymously.

 | Argument | Type | Description |
 |---|---|---|